Blog Article

 These are not new skills

-When we learned to walk, as toddlers, we were learning to adapt.
+When we learned to walk, as toddlers, we were learning to adapt to the demands.
 Moving the body’s weight from left to right and back again.
 Moving from carpet to bare floor.
 Managing a slope or, amazingly, a step.
 As important as it was to learn to walk, it was even more important to learn how to constantly adapt.
 Along the way, we were also learning resilience — whenever we took a tumble and recovered, each time we wobbled and found our balance again.

 As a species, we have been adapting and practicing resilience for our entire history.
 Every migration to a new region — hotter or colder, drier or wetter — as well as every invention, from the stone axe to the iPhone, is proof of the human genius for adaptability.